redis/redis-doc/docs/data-types/bitmaps.md

 extreme space savings when storing information.
-For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example, knowing whether a user wants to receive a newsletter) of 4 billion of users using just 512 MB of memory.
+For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example, knowing whether a user wants to receive a newsletter) of 4 billion users using just 512 MB of memory.

 Bits are set and retrieved using the `SETBIT` and `GETBIT` commands: